Tsunami warnings fading after one of the largest earthquakes ever recorded. Here's what to know

 The effects of this earthquake so far

-A tsunami height of 3 to 4 meters (10 to 13 feet) was recorded in Kamchatka, while tsunami waves about 2 to 5 feet high reached San Francisco early Wednesday, officials said.
+A tsunami height of 3 to 4 meters (10 to 13 feet) was recorded in Kamchatka, while tsunami waves about 2 to 5 feet (0.61 to 1.52 meters) high reached San Francisco early Wednesday, officials said.
 Other areas have seen smaller waves.

 The International Atomic Energy Agency said initial reports showed there had been no safety impact on nuclear power plants along Japan’s Pacific coast.
 Damage and evacuations were reported in the Russian regions nearest the quake’s epicenter, and officials declared a state of emergency in several areas.
 Several people were injured, but none gravely, and no major damage has been reported.

-Additional aftershocks are possible, putting the entire Pacific Rim on tsunami watch.
-A tsunami warning remained in effect for parts of the northern California coast.
+Additional aftershocks are possible.
+A tsunami advisory remained in effect for parts of the northern California coast.

-Much of the Pacific coast of North America, spanning from British Columbia in Canada to down the U.S. West Coast and into Mexico was under a tsunami advisory.

 How tsunami warnings are issued

-Note: This story has been corrected to show that the magnitude of the 2011 earthquake in Japan was 9.1, not 9.0.